TomMitchell123/umd-latex-notes/readme.md

 ---

-For any questions or suggestions, please open an issue or contact [Tom Mitchell] at [tmitch@terpmail.umd.edu].
+For any questions or suggestions, please open an issue or contact me at [tmitch@terpmail.umd.edu].